Residual material collections

 |Pick Up Date

 No deposit site is planned in Saint-Lazare.
-The last collection of 2017 took place on Saturday, November 25, starting at 7 a.m.
+The first collection of 2018 will take place on Tuesday, May 22, starting at 7 a.m.
 Ecological options exist for your leaves, discover them at the bottom of this page.

 Your compostable (only) paper bags or garbage MUST be the side of the road before 7 a.m., and maximum 7 days before the collection.